R. Kelly: Personal life

 Kelly's mother, Joanne, died from cancer in 1993.
-He has given conflicting accounts of where he was during his mother's passing.
-His oldest daughter, JoAnn (born in 1998), was named after the singer's mother, but is also known as Buku Abi.
+He has given conflicting accounts of where he was during his mother's death.
+His oldest daughter, JoAnn (b.
+1998), was named after the singer's mother, but is also known as Buku Abi.

 In 1996, Kelly married Andrea Kelly (née Lee), his former backup dancer and mother of his three children, the aforementioned JoAnn, as well as Jaah (b.
-2000), and Robert, Jr. (b.
-2002) Andrea filed a restraining order against Kelly in September 2005 after a physical altercation, ultimately filing for divorce in 2006.
+2000), and Robert Jr. (b.
+2002).
+Andrea filed a restraining order against Kelly in September 2005 after a physical altercation, ultimately filing for divorce in 2006.
 In January 2009, their divorce was finalized after 13 years of marriage.
 In later years, Andrea accused Kelly of physical, verbal, and mental abuse, including in Surviving R. Kelly (2019).

+Kelly reportedly had a long relationship with gospel singer Deleon Richards in the 1990s.
+In 2005, a Chicago man was charged for attempting to extort Richards' husband, Gary Sheffield, by allegedly threatening to release a sex tape of Richards with an ex-boyfriend, reportedly Kelly.
+In January 2006, the man was sentenced to 27 months in prison.